Why you might feel stress in pregnancy

 - going to a birth class just for men, if there’s one near you.

 Discussing the things you could be stressed about with people you trust is a good step.
 This can be tricky because men often have fewer chances to talk with others.
 Many men also find it hard to talk about their fears and emotions.
-If you can get past the discomfort or awkwardness, sharing what’s going on with someone could help you see things from a different perspective and get clear about the real problems and solutions.
+If you can get past the discomfort or awkwardness, sharing what’s going on can help you get clear about the real problems and solutions.

 Things you can do

 - Think about everyday things you could do to make your life less stressful.
-For example, try listening to music to help you switch off from work, or turn your phone off after you get home.
+For example, listen to music to switch off from work, or turn your phone off after you get home.

 - Read our article on feeling stressed.

-- If you’re really stressed, have a chat with someone you can trust – for example, a family member, friend or the man who’s leading your men-only birth class.
+- If you’re really stressed, talk with someone you trust – for example, a family member, friend or the man who’s leading your men-only birth class.